HKU-BAL/Clair3-Trio/docs/trio/trio_training.md

 - [5.1_intial_train.sh](5_train.sh)
 - [5.2_finetune_train.sh](5_1_train.sh)

+The provided scripts use data from the HG002 trio from the Human Pangenome Reference Consortium (HPRC).
+The data was basecalled with Guppy5 and the dna_r9.4.1_450bps_sup mode, and all samples have a data coverage above 80x.

+To train a trio model, it's recommended to use data with a minimum coverage above 80x, as the downsampling coverage setting in this training procedure is tailored for data above 80x.

-Note the provided script is for data with maximum coverage goes to 80x, and for a trio data from [r10](https://labs.epi2me.io/askenazi-kit14-2022-12/) with a maximum data coverage of 65x, please check the data coverage config [here](#r10-data-configuration).
+If you're using the newest data from ONT Q20+ with a minimum data coverage of 65x, you can find the best downsampling coverage setting for the data in this section: [[ONT Q20+](https://github.com/HKU-BAL/Clair3-Trio/edit/trio/docs/trio/trio_training.md#Q20-data-configuration)].

 ---